antvis/github-config/README.md

 ✅ **Recommended**:

-- Add tech stack specific workflows
 - Extend labels with stack-specific categories, e.g. `extension:behavior`
 - Modify issue template for specific scenarios

 ⚠️ **Not Recommended**:

-- Modifying existing workflow file names or core logic
+- Modifying shared workflow file names or core logic
+- Altering the structure of shared templates
 - Changing standardized AntV label names or removing them
-- Altering the structure of shared templates

 > **Important**: Standard AntV labels are integrated with automated workflows.
 Modifying or removing these labels may break automation processes.